wilsonvetdev/random-practice/javascript-practice/jsCS.md

 (back into the original function call)
 -> call concat on [3, 4], 5, and [9]
 -> return [3, 4, 5, 9]

+ ### Set

+ A set allows at least four things: add, remove, contains, and toList.
+ The basic idea is that you can add items to a set and then later check if they are there.
+ You can request later a list of those items in the set(no guaranteed order).
+ Useful for deduplication since you can only add something to a set once.

+ ### Map

+ Key-Value pairs, similar to JavaScript objcts.
+ Don't have prototypes, inheritance, methods.
+ No guaranteed order of data.
+ Keys have to be unique.

+ ### Stack

+ First In Last Out

+ ### Queue

+ Fist In First Out